Data Governance and Protection Policy

 Data Collection

-• Collect only the minimum data necessary (“data minimization” principle).
+• Collect only the minimum data necessary to complete the research, especially identifiable or sensitive data.

 • Obtain informed consent for research data collection.

-• Document lawful bases for processing (e.g., consent, contract, legitimate interest).
+• Document lawful bases for processing (e.g., consent, contract, legitimate public interest).

 Data Storage